It’s our favorite time of year!

 Non’s Favorite App and Book of 2016:

 I just started meditating this year for the first time.
-It’s been a challenge to maintain my discipline with it, especially when my dog thinks it’s play time or, even more distracting, fart time.
+It’s been a challenge to maintain my discipline with it, especially when my dog thinks it’s play time.

 But despite the challenges to adopt it with regularity, and the sometimes overwhelming anxiety or depression that get in the way, I’ve pushed through and now have a semi-regular relationship with meditation thanks to a cool app called Headspace.